Ytong vs Acrylic - Which Is Better For An Ant Nest?

 First, let's take a closer look at Ytong nests.

-Ytong is a particular type of aerated concrete, and it is usually used in construction.
+Ytong is a particular type of aerated concrete, usually used in construction.
 The lightweight material is very popular in ant keeping for its moisture-retention properties, which makes it ideal for the majority of humidity-loving ant species.

-This material is highly porous, which allows the air to easily travel through the nest itself.
-This key aspect helps to regulate the inside temperature and humidity, and also helps to reduce the chance of mold outbreaks.
+This material is highly porous, allowing air to easily travel through the nest itself.
+This key aspect helps regulate the internal temperature and humidity, and also helps to reduce the chance of mold outbreaks.

-One of the biggest advantages of Ytong nests, is that they are relatively inexpensive compared to other types of ant nests.
-In fact, if you like D.I.Y. projects and wanna build one yourself, the cost is almost irrelevant!
+One of the biggest advantages of Ytong nests is that they are relatively inexpensive compared to other types of ant nests.
+In fact, if you enjoy D.I.Y. projects and want to build one yourself, the cost is almost negligible!
 You can easily find a medium-sized Ytong block for less than $5!
 That’s a steal!

-For this reason, the majority of ant keepers like to build their nests by themselves, saving lots of money in the process.
+For this reason, the majority of ant keepers like to build their own nests, saving a lot of money in the process.
 Ytong is extremely easy to work with, and building a Ytong nest from scratch is not that hard.

 DIY ytong ant nest